FESTIVAL STAFF AND BOARD

 Rick Bryant, Executive Director

-Rick Bryant joined the paid staff of the Festival as its director of visual arts in 1999, though his involvement with the CPFA stretches back to 1984, when he first volunteered on the Trash Crew.
+Rick Bryant joined the paid staff of the CPFA as its director of visual arts in 1999, though his involvement with the Festival dates back to 1984, when he first volunteered on the Trash Crew.
 Rick was named executive director in 2005.

-In addition to serving as a long time Festival volunteer, he served as a founding board member, and later as president of The AIDS Project, Centre and Clinton County’s independent HIV/AIDS service organization.
-He served as president of the Art Alliance of Central Pennsylvania, on several boards, including the State College Board of Health, the Board of Deacons of State College Presbyterian Church, and the Community Advisory Board for Penn State’s Center for Performing Arts and the State College Historic Resources Commission.
-He currently is on the State College Design Review Board, the Board of Pennsylvania Presenters, and serves as the Board President of the Pennsylvania Rural Arts Alliance.
+In addition to serving as a long-time Festival volunteer, he served as a founding board member, and later as president of The AIDS Project, Centre and Clinton County’s independent HIV/AIDS service organization.
+He served as president of the Art Alliance of Central Pennsylvania, on several boards, including the State College Board of Health, the Board of Deacons of State College Presbyterian Church, and the Community Advisory Board for Penn State’s Center for the Performing Arts.
+He is the chair of the State College Historic Resources Commission.

 Carol Baney, Director of Operations

-Carol Baney, director of operations, has been with the Festival for sixteen years.
-She is a native of Bellefonte, Pennsylvania, and attended public schools there, and afterwards attended the Hagerstown Business College, Hagerstown, Maryland, where she received an Associate in Arts degree.
-Carol has continued her post-college education and earned an Associate in Liberal Arts degree from Penn State in 2009.
+Carol Baney, director of operations, has been with the Festival for nearly twenty years.
+She is a native of Bellefonte, Pennsylvania, and attended public schools there, and afterwards attended the Hagerstown Business College, Hagerstown, Maryland, where she received an associate in arts degree.
+Carol has continued her post-college education and earned an associate in liberal arts degree from Penn State in 2009.